 The Active Times ranked the University of Miami No. 39 on its list of the 50 Fittest Colleges, schools that emphasize on keeping students active, promote athletics, and provide healthy dining options.

-The average SAT score of the incoming freshman class was 1331 (the highest in the institution’s history).
+The mean SAT score of the incoming 2014 freshman class was 1320.

 Our student selectivity ranking reached an all-time high of 36, up from 39 in 2012.